 CORS stands for Cross-Origin Resource Sharing.
 It is a security protocol that is imposed by the web browsers that control your server resources.
 It also ensures that your server resources are not accessed by any other origins.

-Let’s consider an example to understand more about CORS Suppose, your frontend application is hosted at http://Intellipaat.frontend.com and REST API is hosted at http://Intellipaat.api.com.
-Now, when your frontend tries to get data from the API the browser blocks the request until the API explicitly does not allow the frontend origin to get their data.
+Let’s consider an example to understand more about CORS.
+Suppose your frontend application is hosted at http://Intellipaat.frontend.com, and the REST API is hosted at http://Intellipaat.api.com.
+Now, when your frontend tries to get data from the API, the browser blocks the request until the API explicitly does not allow the frontend origin to get its data.
 This security feature prevents malicious websites from getting data without permission.

 Understanding the Error